Dobidop/pwa-builder/docs/PROJECT_SUMMARY.md

 - Makes creating standalone mobile apps easy
 - Requires minimal setup and configuration
 - Works with pure web technologies
-- Builds on your proven CleanQuest setup
+- Uses proven, stable build processes
 - Can be used for unlimited projects

 Time to build some apps! 🚀